dlittle-source/hprofile/README.md

 1. **GitHub Secrets:**
    - Configured **GitHub Secrets** to securely store sensitive credentials such as **AWS access keys**, **RDS endpoint**, and **SonarCloud token**, preventing hardcoding and enhancing repository security.

+2. **SonarCloud Integration:**
+   - Integrated **SonarCloud** for continuous static code analysis and configured a custom Quality Gate to enable early detection of        bugs, vulnerabilities, and code smells throughout the CI/CD pipeline.

+3. **Virtual Private Cloud (VPC):**
+   - Provisioned a **VPC** with **3 public subnets** distributed across **two Availability Zones** to ensure high availability, scalability, and fault tolerance.

+4. **Security Groups:**
+   - Created **Security Groups** to define inbound and outbound traffic rules, functioning as firewalls to protect EC2 instances and      other AWS resources.